 Top Features of Gravity Forms

-To understand these features better, we have divided them into several sections.
-Let’s talk about each section in detail.
+To understand Gravity Forms’ features better, we have organized them into several sections.
+Let’s dive in!

 Form Builder Features

-The form builder or editor is simple to use.
-This form builder has a minimal layout so users can quickly locate all the features.
-Here are some of the top features.
+The form builder (or editor) is simple to use.
+This form builder has a minimalistic design so users can quickly locate all the features, including:

 • Drag-and-Drop Builder – A drag-and-drop editor is probably the easiest way to create online forms without any coding knowledge.
 You can simply drag items from the left sidebar to the form builder and play with their orientations, appearance, sizes, etc. You have multiple items inside this tool to make your online forms stand out.
 Though some alternatives might offer more elements, what you get is enough for creating attractive forms.